janbodnar/Python-Skolenie/operators.md

 7
 ```

-The operator reverts all bits of a number 7.
-One of the bits also determines, whether
+The operator inverts all bits of a number 7.
+One of the bits also determines whether
 the number is negative.
-If we negate all the bits one more time, we get number 7 again.
+If we invert all the bits one more time, we get number 7 again.

 The bitwise and operator performs bit-by-bit comparison between two numbers.
 The result for
 a bit position is 1 only if both corresponding bits in the operands are 1.